 I became content with studying the rosary around the wrist of the hand Dad intertwined with Mommas'.
 Momma said it belong to Grandpa Trevor before he died.
 The way she fondly talked about him, and Dad not talking about him much at all, made me wish I had met him.
 It would be nice to have any grandparents, actually.
 Another thing we had in common with Ada, Rossa, and Trevor.

 "Amen."
 I mumbled with everyone else, releasing Roxy's and Rossas' hands.

 "How was your trip, Liz?
 Fruitful?"
-Abe asked politely, grasping the pitcher of orange juice to pour Nuala a glass before his own.
+Abe asked politely, lighten the mood, grasping the pitcher of orange juice to pour Nuala a glass before his own.

 "I have never heard of it before.
 Brand new, just starting up."
 Liz mumbled before stuffing her mouth with a smile.
 She must miss home cooked meals.
-She hated eating out all the time when she was gone.
+She hates eating out all the time when she is gone.

-"What time are we training today, Uncle Red?"
+"What time are we training today, Red?"
 Dads eyes rested on Adas, thoughtfully.